Quick Summary

 The authority issuing the OBC Non-Creamy Layer Certificate varies depending on your location in India.
 In most cases, it’s the Tahsildar of the relevant state government.
 However, the issuing authority can differ by state, so it’s advisable to check with your local government for the specific process.

-Based on parental income, individuals are categorized into Creamy and Non-Creamy Layers.
+Based on parental income, individuals are categorized into OBC Creamy Layer and Non-Creamy Layers.
 Those with incomes above 8 lakhs fall under the Creamy Layer, while those below 8 lakhs are classified as Non-Creamy Layer.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.